Mortgages in Malta

 Buying property in Malta shouldn’t mean that you have to overpay in interest rates and fees.

-Some brokers work closely with a chosen few banks and lenders such as HSBC or Natwest, which can mean that the interest rates and Maltese mortgage offers you see, aren’t necessarily the best on the market.
+Some brokers work closely with a chosen few banks and lenders, such as HSBC or Natwest, which can mean that the interest rates and Maltese mortgage offers you see aren’t necessarily the best on the market.

 Finding the best property

-Finding a Buy to Let property in Malta
+Finding a Buy-Let property in Malta

 Affordability for Buy to Lets in Malta is calculated quite differently to the UK.